-MARrestart (restart flag for pftool restart)
+MARrestart (restart flag for pftool restart

+MARslave (used on directories (future) for hashing files into slavep’s)

 MARobjid fields

 Object-IDs (object-names) are generated from some of these fields, though there may also be fields here (e.g. repo) that are not used in the object name.
 The highest-order field in the object-name is a reversed-order copy of the mdfilectime, because AWS docs suggest this helps maximize distribution of hashes, or something.